Characters from the various settlements and factions across Fallout 4: Nuka-World. For other characters, look at their appropriate pages:

-- Foil: More or less the opposite of Preston Garvey: You tell him what missions are to be completed in your takeover of the Commonwealth, and he even can give you updates on the overall status of your raider outposts.
+- Evil Counterpart: More or less the opposite of Preston Garvey: You tell him what missions are to be completed in your takeover of the Commonwealth, and he even can give you updates on the overall status of your raider outposts.
 He even looks kind of like an evil Preston.

 - Mission Control: Takes over giving the missions from Porter once they start going into the Commonwealth.

 - Nice Hat: Sports a dapper fedora.

 - Power at a Price: The options he gives you to invade the Commonwealth grants you great material wealth, at the price of losing direct control of subjugated settlements as well as Preston's friendship; the latter will call you out for inviting the raiders to the Commonwealth.